 It also can make it harder to diagnose ADHD, especially in kids considered gifted.
 They do better in school because their high IQs help them get past the issues with learning that usually go along with the disorder, and their ability to hyperfocus can make it even harder to spot.

-Tips to Help You Control Hyperfocus
+Tips to Control Hyperfocus in Adults

 - Figure out what kinds of things you hyperfocus on.

-- Don’t start anything you can get hyperfocused on close to bedtime, or before you start something you’re likely to try to put off.
+- Don’t start anything you can get hyperfocused on close to bedtime or before you start something you’re likely to try to put off.

-- Stay aware of your mind-set.
+- Stay aware of your mindset.
 It’s easy to get hyperfocused without realizing it.
 You can’t stop doing it if you don’t know it’s happening.

 - Practice being fully present.
 Use mindfulness exercises to stay in the here and now.

-- Set goals for a project and take a break when you reach one.
+- Set goals for a project, and take a break when you reach one.